microsoft/azuresql-devcontainers/NOTES.md

 ```

 The `ports` property in `docker-compose.yml` [publishes](https://docs.docker.com/config/containers/container-networking/#published-ports) rather than forwards the port.
 This will not work in a cloud environment like Codespaces and applications need to listen to `*` or `0.0.0.0` for the application to be accessible externally.
 Fortunately the `forwardPorts` property does not have this limitation.

----

-_Note: This file was auto-generated from the [devcontainer-template.json](https://github.com/devcontainers/templates/blob/main/src/dotnet-mssql/devcontainer-template.json).
-Add additional notes to a `NOTES.md`._